Tōbu Tōjō Line: History

 On 1 May 1914, the Tojo Railway (東上鉄道, Tōjō Tetsudō) opened the 33.5 km section between Ikebukuro and Tanomosawa (田面沢駅) (located between the present stations of Kawagoeshi and Kasumigaseki).
 The Tokyo terminus of the line was originally planned to be at Shimo-Itabashi (下板橋駅), and this is where, even today, the "0 km" post for the line is located (with Ikebukuro Station marked by km post "-1.9").
 The section from Shimo-Itabashi to Ikebukuro was initially treated as a light railway extension of the main line.
 Two years later, the line was extended 9.2 km from Kawagoemachi (now Kawagoeshi) to Sakadomachi (now Sakado), and at the same time, the section between Kawagoemachi and Tanomosawa was abandoned.

 In 1920, the Tojo Railway was absorbed into the Tobu Railway, and in 1923, the line was extended 13.4 km from Sakadomachi to Ogawamachi.
 In 1925, the line was further extended 10.9 km from Ogawamachi to Yorii, completing the present-day Tobu Tojo Line.
 While the original plan had been to extend the line as far as Gunma Prefecture, the connection at Yorii did at least allow for through operations via the Chichibu Railway.

 The line from Ikebukuro to Yorii was electrified in October 1929.
 The 10.9 km Ogose Line from Sakadomachi to Ogose was not opened until much later, in 1943.
 With the steadily growing population along the line, trains were gradually increased in length to the maximum 10 cars seen today, and the original single track was doubled and even quadrupled in some places (between Wakōshi and Shiki).
 The line from Ikebukuro to Yorii covers a total distance of 75.0 km.

-The Ikebukuro to Shiki section was double-tracked between 1935 and 1937, extended to Kawagoe in 1954, to Higashi-Matsuyama between 1965 and 1968, to Shinrinkoen in 1977, and to Musashi-Ranzan between 2002 and 2005.
+The Ikebukuro to Shiki section was double-tracked between 1935 and 1937, extended to Kawagoe in 1954, to Higashi-Matsuyama between 1965 and 1968, to Shinrin-kōen in 1977, and to Musashi-Ranzan between 2002 and 2005.

 In 1949, Flying Tojo limited express services commenced, running between Ikebukuro and Nagatoro (長瀞駅) on the Chichibu Railway, initially using 5310 series EMUs with transverse seating, and taking approximately two hours.
 The name was inspired by the Flying Scotsman express train service running in Britain.
 This service continued until December 1967.
 Steam for freight haulage on the line was finally withdrawn in 1959.

 Freight services ceased in 1986.
 In 1987, the Yurakucho Line reached Wakōshi, allowing through-running from Kawagoeshi on the Tobu Tojo Line to the then terminus of Shintomichō (later extended further east to the present terminus of Shinkiba).